roboflow/inference/docs/workflows/execution_engine_changelog.md

     properly.
 This may not be the case in the future, as in most cases batch-oriented data *kind* may be inferred by compiler (yet this feature is not implemented for now).

-    * **new selector type annotation was introduced** - `BatchOfDataSelector` which is supposed to replace `StepOutputSelector`, `WorkflowImageSelector`, `StepOutputImageSelector` and `WorkflowVideoMetadataSelector` in block manifests, allowing batch-oriented data to be used as block input, regardless of whether it comes from user inputs or outputs of other blocks.
-Mentioned old annotation types **should be assumed deprecated**, we advise to migrate into `BatchOfDataSelector`, but that is not hard requirement.
+    * **new selector type annotation was introduced** - `BatchSelector` which is supposed to replace `StepOutputSelector`, `WorkflowImageSelector`, `StepOutputImageSelector` and `WorkflowVideoMetadataSelector` in block manifests, allowing batch-oriented data to be used as block input, regardless of whether it comes from user inputs or outputs of other blocks.
+Mentioned old annotation types **should be assumed deprecated**, we advise to migrate into `BatchSelector`, but that is not hard requirement.

 * As a result of the changes, it is now possible to **split any arbitrary workflows into multiple ones executing subsets of steps**, enabling building such tools as debuggers.